cburgmer/buildviz/README.md

 }
 ```

-Only the build `start` is required.
+The build `start` is required, all other values are optional.

 JUnit XML formatted test results can be `PUT` to `http://localhost:3000/builds/$JOB_NAME/$BUILD_ID/testresults`